 Thousands of years later, someone noticed the game board, etched permanently into the stone, and recognized it for what it was, piecing together the story of the workers' lunch break entertainment.
 By then, the workers were long dead, their names long forgotten.
 But, the game they were playing is now called Nine Men's Morris.

 People have been playing games pretty much ever since there were people.
 But, what is truly fascinating to think about is that some of the games that were played hundreds or even thousands of years ago aren't that much different from the games we play today.
 Not every game, of course.
-Old games have been forgotten or almost forgotten, and new ones have been invented.
+Old games have been forgotten or almost forgotten, and new ones have been invented over the years.
 Sometimes, the rules for familiar games have changed over time, but elements of the rules known by early players have survived.
 Because of my love of history and games, I've decided to present these games, both the old favorites and the more obscure ones, by era so that other people who enjoy history can play them too.
 This site is a work in progess, and more may be added later.

 This is your portal to different periods of history!